-You may pick them up in person at the Assessor's office.
+Please download the application above and submit via the Town's drop box or regular mail.
 PLEASE NOTE - The application for abatement must be filed no later than the due date of the first actual tax bill.
 This is usually February 1, but may be later in unusual circumstances.
 The application must be filed with, and received by, the Assessors Office no later than the due date.

 Payment of Tax